 The Academy welcomes visitors for educational purposes.
 For the safety of those within the school and to avoid disruption of instructional time, the Academy maintains a closed campus.
-Therefore, anyone wishing to enter the school property between the hours of 7:30 a.m. and 4:00 p.m. must come directly to the school office and sign in to receive a visitor's badge.
+Therefore, anyone wishing to enter the school property between the hours of 7:30am - 3:45pm must come directly to the school office and sign in to receive a visitor's badge.